Qrllll/chess_cpp/README.md

 functions

+char pieceChar()
+takes a pieceType variable and converts it into a char. used in printBoard() in order to display the pieces.

+choosePromotionPiece()
+allows the player to choose the pawn promotion piece.

+void setupStartPos()
+as the name implies.

+void printboard()
+as the name implies.

+bool checkRange
+check whether the input such as "e2e3" is a valid range in the board, and returns its respective coordinate in integer for the board[][].

+string squareName()
+converts a integer coordinate such as "07" back to "a8"

+string moveToNotation()
+generates the formal chess notation sch as "Nf3", "e4", "e8=Q" to be used in displayHistory()

+void displayHistory()
+prints out the move history
+a turn contains 2 moves, each from a playerm and uses the formal chess notation to display as opposed to something like "e2e3" from the user input.

+int pieceValue()
+assigns a value to each pieces, which is used in displayStatistics()

+void displayStatistics()
+display the statistics of the match after it had ended or when the user prompts it.

+char promoTochar() and pieceType charToPromo changed a PieceType variable to char variable and vice versa

+void undoMove()
+undo the move that a player made.
+1) gets all the moves that had been made up until before the last move
+2) resetups the whole board to its initial state
+3) replay all the moves again with tryMakeMove()

+void saveGame()

 movePieceRaw()
 purely for moving a piece, and make the property hasMoved to true it is mainly used in the function applyMove()